-In June 2018, the Company received US \$50,000 and 500,000 common shares from Chakana per the terms of the Soledad Comprehensive Agreement.
+In June 2018, the Company received US \$50,000 and 500,000 Chakana common shares from Chakana per the terms of the Soledad Comprehensive Agreement.
+The Chakana shares have a mandatory hold period that expires on October 24, 2018 at which time they will be free trading and eligible to be sold.